 - Track the performance of the new Variant.

 The A/B testing models are In-app A/B testing and A/B testing for campaigns.
-Both models compare audience groups to find the favorable variant, but they function differently.
+Both models compare audience groups to find the favourable variant, but they function differently.

 In-app A/B testing – The testing enables developers to track how the changes to the app’s UI and UX have impacted other factors such as user retention, engagement, and app time to name a few.
 The factors will vary according to the functionality of the app.